 The GLA Trust started on the 1st November 2013 with founder schools Bishop's Cleeve Primary Academy, Rowanfield Junior School and Springbank Primary Academy.
 Rowanfield Infant School & Longford Park Primary Academy, a brand new academy, joined the trust in September 2017.
+In September 2018, we were joined by Badsey First School in Worcestershire.

 The creation of the GLA was a natural progression of our belief in a partnership ethos and our determination to ensure that more young people receive an exceptional education through Quality First Teaching.
 While we each continue to strive for this in our own settings through effective recruitment and teaching and learning policies, we have benefited from the shared capacity of expertise across the three schools that has significantly impact on the outcomes we are able to achieve.